oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-fmw-domains/_index.md

   type: ClusterIP
 ```

-In the example above, the database would be visible in the cluster using the address
+In the previous example, the database would be visible in the cluster using the address
 `oracle-db.default.svc.cluster.local:1521/devpdb.k8s`.

 When you run the database in the Kubernetes cluster, you will probably want to also